Loading...

 2. MULTI-MODEL ENSEMBLE

-Each matchup is analyzed by Claude, GPT-4o, and Gemini independently.
-Their predictions are compared using ensemble disagreement rules.
+Each matchup is analyzed by all 6 AI models independently: Claude, GPT-4o, Gemini, Grok, Llama, and DeepSeek.
+Their predictions are compared using ensemble consensus rules.
+Agreement rate: 80.6%.

 3. CONFIDENCE FORMULA